ostronic/Blind-Stalker/README.md

   #:  Warning!!!: Do not implement this in your malware, for Education purpose

-  #:              and slf use only.
+  #:              and self use only.

 Run the Program as root with pkexec:
   #